leveris133t/API-docs/cards/cards.md

 # Cards

-The cards service is responsible for allowing a user to create, activate and manage his card(s).
+The cards service is responsible for allowing a user to create, activate and manage their card(s).

 ## Overview

 There are two types of cards that are supported by the cards service:

-###### Virtual card
+###### Virtual cards

 Virtual cards are the most basic representation of a card with a card number, expiry date and CVV/CVC.
-They can be used for e-commerce transactions and, when supported, through a smartphone using NFC (Near-Field-Communication) technology.
+They can be used for e-commerce transactions and, when supported, with NFC (Near-Field-Communication) capable smartphones.

-###### Physical card
+###### Physical cards

-Physical cards have an associated plastic card which the user owns and can use at ATMs and in POS.
+Physical cards have an associated plastic card which can be used at ATMs and POS's (Points of Sale).
-Every physical card must be created by an external card provider and be delivered to the user by post or handed over in a physical branch.
+Every physical card must be created by an external card provider and subsequently delivered to the user by post or handed over in a physical branch.

 ## User enabled actions